 Car insurance requirements vary widely from state to state, since each state is allowed to decide on its own auto insurance or financial responsibility laws.

 You can find out more about your state's history of insurance laws pertaining to a motor vehicle by contacting your DMV or state's insurance regulatory body.
-Review your state's insurance coverage here.
+Review your state car insurance rates here.